Ouxsoft/LHTML/README.md

 ## Acknowledgments

-Thanks to Kseniya Gorbunova for their useful comments that have led to changes to this specification.
+Thanks to Kseniya Gorbunova and Kelly Heroux for their useful comments that have led to changes to this specification.